 These headphones have good app support.
 They can be used with SteelSeries Engine software.
 It offers a graphic EQ and presets as well as an adjustable level for the retractable boom mic.
 You can also change the length of the auto-off timer.
 Note that surround sound support is only available on the PS5.

 These headphones aren't Bluetooth-compatible.
 If you're looking for gaming headphones with Bluetooth support, consider the Corsair VIRTUOSO RGB Wireless XT.

 These headphones have fantastic non-Bluetooth wireless connectivity.
 When using their USB dongle, they have virtually no latency on PC or Android.
 Their latency is also quite low for PS5 at 26ms, making them extremely well-suited for gaming.

-The SteelSeries Arctis 7P come with a couple of cables including a USB to 1/8" TRRS analog cable that you can use for passive audio playback and microphone usage.
+The SteelSeries Arctis 7P come with a couple of cables, including a Mini B 8-pin to 1/8" TRRS analog cable that you can use for passive audio playback and microphone usage.
 They also come with a USB extension for the dongle and a micro-USB charging cable.

 The SteelSeries 7P can be used on the Xbox One by using their 1/8" TRRS cable for full audio and microphone support.
 If you're looking for SteelSeries headphones that have non-Bluetooth wireless compatibility with Xbox One and Xbox Series X consoles, check out our review of the SteelSeries Arctis 7X Wireless.